The “Relaxing with Ragtime” songbook collection

 Arranged for solo guitar by Ted Hallas

-This songbook of ragtime music has been arranged for solo fingerstyle guitar.
-The original piano compositions were published between 1906 and 1910.
+Each songbook of ragtime music features ten compositions that have been arranged for solo fingerstyle guitar.
+The original piano compositions were published between 1906 and 1913.

 The rhythmic style of ragtime piano has been adapted for the guitar by using alternating bass lines characteristic of pattern picking or Travis picking.
 These guitar arrangements are meant to be played at a slower tempo than the fast pace of ragtime piano.
-The result is a guitar style that has a relaxed feel.
-It is fun to play and it appeals to a wide audience.
+The result is a relaxed guitar style that is fun to play.

 Sample pages (left click to view)

 The demo videos, as a learning tool, present the song sections.
 The song form (i.e. A-A-B-B-A) and section endings are included in the sheet music.